mhansen/graphviz-docs/content/en/docs/attrs/samplepoints.md

 types:
 - int
 used_by: "N"
+description: Gives the number of points used for a circle/ellipse node
 ---
-Gives the number of points used for a circle/ellipse node.

 Used if the input graph defines the [`vertices`]({{< ref "vertices.md" >}}) attribute, and output is `dot` or `xdot`.